zestia/ember-rich-intl/README.md

 ### API

-When a token is found, and a component is rendered in its place, that component will have these arguments passed to it:
+When a token is found, and a component is rendered in its place, that component will will yield:

-#### `@string`
+#### `string`

+Optional.
 The matched part